 - Provides background knowledge

-- Encourages the use of science skills such as collecting data, recording data, observing, and making hypothesis.
+- Encourages the use of science skills such as collecting data, recording data, observing, and making hypotheses.

 Best Summer Science Experiments for Kids #1: Raise a Painted Lady Butterfly